 Best Overall Laptop Backpack

-Good laptop protection
+Secure and reliable laptop protection

-Doesn't sit upright on Its own
+Can't sit upright on its own

 Best Bang for the Buck